 - Assessment must maintain academic standards.

-Assessment DetailASSESSMENT 1: Formative Online Quiz.
-Due the end of week 2.
+Assessment DetailASSESSMENT 1: Online Quiz (due week 3)

 Grades for your performance in this course will be awarded in accordance with the following scheme: